Red-naped ibis: Breeding

 Red-naped ibises usually nest individually and not in mixed species heronries.
-They very rarely form small colonies consisting of 3-5 pairs in the same tree.
+There are a few observations of colonial breeding by red-naped ibis.
+A small colony of 3-5 nests was reported from Sind, Pakistan.
+Two nests on a single tree was observed in Nepal.
+Two pairs were seen nesting on Palmyra palms (Borassus flabellifer) in an institutional campus in Andhra Pradesh.
+A small but expanding colony of 20 nests spread over two large trees in a village is being monitored in Gujarat.
+In some towns, cities and agricultural areas with few trees, red-naped ibis built most nests on artificial structures such as electricity pillion towers, cell phone towers, and light poles.
+The habit of using artificial structures for nesting was not observed in studies conducted in the 1990s and seems to be recently learnt, but has been observed widely in Gujarat, Telangana and Rajasthan.

 The breeding season is variable but most often between March and October and tending to precede the monsoons.
 When pair-bonding, females beg for food from the males at foraging grounds.
 Males also trumpet from the nest site.
-The nests are mainly large stick platforms that are 35-60 centimetres in diameter and about 10-15 centimetres deep.
+The nests are mainly large stick platforms that are 35-60 cm in diameter and about 10-15 cm deep.
 Old nests are reused as are those of kites and vultures.
 The nests are loosely lined with straw and fresh material to the nest is added even when the eggs are being incubated.
 The nests are usually at a height of 6–12 metres above ground, on banyan (Ficus benghalensis) or peepal (Ficus religiosa) trees, often close to human habitation.
-In recent times they have also taken to nesting on powerline pylons in Gujarat.
-Pairs copulate mainly when perched on trees.
+Ibis pairs copulate mainly when perched on trees.
 The eggs are 2–4 in number and pale bluish green in colour.
 They are sparsely flecked and have pale reddish blotches.
 Both male and female red-naped ibis incubate the eggs which hatch after 33 days.
+Several pairs nested within city limits in Udaipur preferring to nest on Azadirachta indica (a tree species native to India, but introduced to Udaipur city), Eucalyptus sp. (an introduced tree species to India) and Ficus religiosa (a native tree protected by religious beliefs in India).
+After successful fledging of chicks, Red-naped ibis nests were taken over by pairs of Red-necked Falcons (Falco chicquera) in Surendranagar district, Gujarat.
+In Telangana, an old nest of red-naped ibis was used by Red-necked Falcon above which was an active nest of red-naped ibis, both located on electricity pillion tower.